petkar/termux-downloader/README.md

 * **Youtube**
   * Open the desired Youtube video.
 Launch the "Share" option and select Termux.
 The downloaded file(s) will appear in the default 'downloads' directory.
 * **Spotify**
   * Open the desired Spotify track/album/playlist.
-Launch the "Share" option, select "Other" look for Termux.
+Launch the "Share" option, select "Other" and look for Termux.
 The file(s) will be downloaded to the default 'Music' directory.
 * **Webpages** (Recursive)
   * Share the webpage from the browser into Termux.
 The webpages(s) will be downloaded to the 'downloads' directory.